 - 5. Community members are educated on VLAWMO issues and projects. - A. VLAWMO will attend and present relevant water information and project updates at annual community events as opportunities arise.
 Examples include MarketFest in White Bear Lake and Hot Dog with a Cop in Vadnais Heights (PI 3-2-2).
-Measurements for this effort fall to the general outcomes found on page 18. - B. VLAWMO will utilize community partnerships to promote VLAWMO events and projects.
-(PI 3-2-1).
-Examples include education events derived from Community Blue, wetland walks, or presentations on remote camera efforts.
+50 new registrations to our email newsletter will result from this effort. - B. VLAWMO will utilize community partnerships to promote VLAWMO events and projects.
+(PI 3-2-1) Examples include education events derived from Community Blue, wetland walks, or presentations on remote camera efforts.
 An educational, partnership-derived event will occur at least once VLAWMO annually.
 Measurements for this effort fall to the general outcomes found on page 18. - C. VLAWMO will utilize the VLAWMO.org blog, VLAWMO YouTube channel, E-newsletter, and social media a minimum of twice each week to promote awareness and build community report.
 Topics will include lake and stream monitoring, annual reports, VLAWMO publications, local ecology, tips on water-friendly behaviors such as yard care practices, and current news relating to water resources SLMP's (3-2-2).
-Measurements for this effort fall to the general outcomes found on page 18.
+200 website hits annually will measure this based on the assumption that if a viewer is directed to our website they're engaged in watershed-focused content and are more likely to take action on the content.

-Desired outcome: #2, 6 Sub-watershed: all, Goose Lake Outreach tool(s): Booth displays, branding, multimedia Priority issue: #1, 3 Target audience: Public: at large, events
+Desired outcome: #2, 6 Sub-watershed: all, Goose Lake Tbilisi education category: awareness, attitudes Outreach tool(s): Booth displays, branding, multimedia Priority issue: #1, 3 Target audience: Public: at large, events